 Require investigation for all serious use of excessive force; and

-Reform the Metropolitan Police department training program.
+Reform the Metropolitan Police department training program (Hopkins, 2015) (cite).

 Concepts

 The study will incorporate many different concepts including the number of police killings per period, the statistics on the age of the victims, community policies to deal with the issue, the rate of recidivism and the number of lawsuits about excessive force by police.